eerohele/muutos/docs/INDEX.md

 function.
 When such a change occurs, Muutos calls the callback function you give it with a Clojure map that describes the change.

-Muutos uses the built-in [`pgoutput`](https://www.postgresql.org/docs/current/protocol-logical-replication.html#PROTOCOL-LOGICAL-REPLICATION) logical decoding output plugin, and requires no additional dependencies on the PostgreSQL server.
+Muutos uses the built-in [`pgoutput`](https://www.postgresql.org/docs/current/protocol-logical-replication.html#PROTOCOL-LOGICAL-REPLICATION) logical decoding output plugin and requires no additional dependencies on the PostgreSQL server.

 ## Rationale